Skip to main content

 The 988 Suicide & Crisis Lifeline outlines five action steps you can take if you know an older adult who is thinking about suicide:

 1. Ask.
 Don’t be afraid to be direct with the person at risk.
-Ask questions like, “Are you thinking about suicide?” and “How can I help you?” to initiate a conversation in a supportive and unbiased way.
+Ask questions like, “Are you thinking about suicide?” and “Can you tell me what’s been going on?” to initiate a conversation in a supportive and unbiased way.
 Be sure to listen carefully to their answers and acknowledge their emotional pain.
 Help the person stay focused on all the reasons why they should want to keep living.

 2. Be there.
 If you’re able to, be physically present for the person in order to ease feelings of isolation and provide a sense of connectedness.
 If a face-to-face visit is not possible, be there for them via phone or video calls.
 Work with the individual to identify others who may be willing to lend their help.
 Be sure not to make any promises that you are unable to keep.